DR. RACHAEL L. BROWN

 • December - AIMOS Interdisciplinary Meta-research & Open Science Conference, Melbourne.
 Workshop: "What role (if any) is there for values in science?"

 • November - Philosophy of Science Association Meeting, Pittbsurgh, USA.
-Title: Gradualism as a constraint on theorising in comparative and evolutionary psychology (as part of symposium on "Revisiting Morgan’s Canon: Gradualism, Anthropomorphism, and Non-Human Cognition" with Grant Ramsey, Marta Halina, Benedik Aaby and Charles Beasley).
+"Gradualism as a constraint on theorising in comparative and evolutionary psychology" (as part of symposium on "Revisiting Morgan’s Canon: Gradualism, Anthropomorphism, and Non-Human Cognition" with Grant Ramsey, Marta Halina, Benedik Aaby and Charles Beasley).

 • November - University of San Diego, USA.
 Invited Research Seminar.
 Title: "Climate adaptation as evolvability." (co-authored presentation with Michael Weisberg and Chris Lean)

 • July - British Society for Philosophy of Science Annual Meeting, Exeter, UK.
-Title: "Gradualism as a constraint on theorising in comparative and evolutionary psychology".
+"Gradualism as a constraint on theorising in comparative and evolutionary psychology".

 • June - London School of Economics, UK.
 Invited Research Seminar.
-Title: "Between nature and culture: developing a third way for causal cognition" (co-authored paper presented with Ross Pain).
+"Between nature and culture: developing a third way for causal cognition" (co-authored paper presented with Ross Pain).

 • June - New Perspectives on Causation in Biology Meeting, Kent, UK.
-Title: "Between nature and culture: developing a third way for causal cognition" (co-authored paper with Ross Pain).
+"Between nature and culture: developing a third way for causal cognition" (co-authored paper with Ross Pain).

 • May- University of Melbourne, HPS Departmental Seminar Series.
 Invited Research Seminar.
-Title: "Gradualism as a constraint on theorising in comparative and evolutionary psychology".
+"Gradualism as a constraint on theorising in comparative and evolutionary psychology".

 • April - Biology and Morality Small Workshop, ANU.
-Title: Generating benefit:
+"Generating benefit: Social learning and the “other” cooperation problem."

 • February - Meeting of the Australian Society for Philosophy and Psychology (online presentation).
-Title: Mapping out the Landscape: A multidimensional approach to behavioural innovation (as part of symposium on “Major Transitions in Cognitive Evolution with Andy Barron (Macquarie), Marta Halina (Cambridge) & Colin Klein (ANU)).
+"Mapping out the Landscape: A multidimensional approach to behavioural innovation" (as part of symposium on “Major Transitions in Cognitive Evolution with Andy Barron (Macquarie), Marta Halina (Cambridge) & Colin Klein (ANU)).

 2021